- There are over 12,000 people known to be living with HIV/AIDS in Colorado. (AIDSVu)

 - Pre-exposure prophylaxis, or PrEP, is a prevention option for people who are at high risk of getting HIV.

-- It’s meant to be used consistently, as a pill taken every day, and to be used with other prevention options such as condoms.
+- It’s meant to be used consistently, as a pill taken every day, and to be used with other prevention methods such as condoms.

-- These are some of the same medicines used to keep the virus under control in people who are already living with HIV.
+- PrEP uses some of the same antiretroviral medications given to people already living with HIV.

 Statistics taken from the following websites: